 No one really knows if this story is true, but we do know that the essential oils in this blend support a healthy functioning immune system.
 I need a healthy functioning immune system about now, and I happen to have all of these oils on hand, so I started mixing.
 It occurred to me that others of you might be interested in a natural way to fight the season’s viruses as well, so here you go.
 I’ve already slathered this concoction on my feet and chest.

-Next to the ingredients below you’ll find links for all 3 companies I buy from.
+Next to the ingredients below you’ll find links for the two companies I generally buy from.
 You can choose which company is best for you.
 Compare prices, look for specials or sales.
-I have full confidence in all 3 as far as oil quality goes.
+I have full confidence both as far as oil quality goes.

-- 40 drops Clove bud Mountain Rose Herbs – Rocky Mountain Oils – Plant Therapy
+- 40 drops Clove Bud Rocky Mountain Oils – Plant Therapy

-- 35 drops Lemon Mountain Rose Herbs – Rocky Mountain Oils – Plant Therapy
+- 35 drops Lemon Rocky Mountain Oils – Plant Therapy

-- 20 drops Cinnamon Bark Mountain Rose Herbs – Rocky Mountain Oils – Plant Therapy
+- 20 drops Cinnamon Bark Rocky Mountain Oils – Plant Therapy

-- 15 drops Eucalyptus Mountain Rose Herbs – Rocky Mountain Oils – Plant Therapy
+- 15 drops Eucalyptus Rocky Mountain Oils – Plant Therapy

-- 10 drops Rosemary Mountain Rose Herbs – Rocky Mountain Oils – Plant Therapy
+- 10 drops Rosemary Rocky Mountain Oils – Plant Therapy

 Mix all essential oils together in a dark glass bottle.

-If you have children between the ages of 2-10, there are ingredients in this recipe that is not safe for diffusing around them.
-For a safe immunity-boosting blend, try Immunity from Rocky Mountain Oils’ Kids Line.
+If you have children between the ages of 2-10, there are ingredients in this recipe that are not safe for diffusing around them.
+For a safe immunity-boosting blend, try Immunity from Rocky Mountain Oils’ Kids Line. or Immune Boom from the Plant Therapy KidSafe Line.

 5 Common Uses for Thieves Oil